FaisalSaqallah/ics344-project/README.md

 ---

 ## 📁 Folder Structure
-Each phase has its own report, screenshots, and config/scripts if needed.
+Each phase has its own report, screenshots.

 ---